“A powerful dream vision – Opulent, beatific…unforgettable.” - B+W Magazine: The Masters Edition

 “An extraordinary director…riveting, shocking, touching…brilliant and provocative.” - Scott Goodson, Forbes

 "Her creative lens, coupled with an impassioned perspective on gender realities...[is] powerful and provocative." -Katherine Brooks, Huffington Post.

-Multidisciplinary artist, director, photographer, female empowerment and social justice advocate Indrani is known by a single name for her “iconic imagery and visionary storytelling” (Huffington Post).
+Indrani Pal-Chaudhuri, the multidisciplinary artist, director, photographer, and social justice advocate, is known by the mononym Indrani for her “iconic imagery and visionary storytelling” (Huffington Post).
 Believing that artists as myth-makers shape the parameters of the possible, her work explores transformation and the intersection between mythology and reality from diverse perspectives, to inspire social change.
-She is described as "dynamic... at the crossroads of pop culture and critical acclaim" by the Lincoln Center, which presented her major retrospective ICONS to accompany her book by the same name.
+She is described as "dynamic... at the crossroads of pop culture and critical acclaim" by the Lincoln Center, which presented her major retrospective to accompany her book ICONS published by Perseus Press.